 James Music Studio

-Q: Will an electronic keyboard be okay?
+Q: Will an electronic keyboard be okay for learning piano?

 Q: How much do lessons cost?